 The parade was canceled two days before it was scheduled in 2020 due to the COVID-19 pandemic and postponed again in 2021 due to the city's public gathering restrictions at the time, the Shamrock Club of Wisconsin and Westown Association said in a news release.

-This will be the first parade in Milwaukee since the 2021 Waukesha Christmas Parade.
 The Milwaukee Dancing Grannies are set to perform at the parade and will be honored along other victims of the Waukesha parade tragedy.

 First responders will also be honored for their service throughout the pandemic, officials say.